UrbanCCD-UChicago/plenario/plenario/utils/weather_README.md

   * 12 ASOS (FAA)
   * 15 Climate Reference Network (CRN)

-* `sky_condition`: Three strings representing up to three layers of cloud cover.
-Each string is one of the below contractions with (in the case of clouds) a three-digit height following, representing hundreds of feet.
+* `sky_condition`: Up to three strings representing up to three layers of cloud cover.
+Each string is one of the below abbreviations with (in the case of clouds) a three-digit height following, representing hundreds of feet.

   * CLR: Clear below 12,000 feet
   * FEW: > 0/8 - 2/8 sky cover